JOELJOSEPHCHALAKUDY/utm-param-tracker/README.md

 <br/>
 <br/>

-Note: *You can minify the script after your customization to immprove the performance and then add it you your website*
+Note: *You can minify the script after your customization to improve the performance and then add it you your website*